awsdocs/amazon-aurora-user-guide/doc_source/mysql-replication-gtid.md

 **Tip**
 Incoming replication is the most common binlog replication scenario for Aurora MySQL clusters\.
 For incoming replication, we recommend that you set the GTID mode to `OFF_PERMISSIVE`\.
 That setting allows incoming replication from external databases regardless of the GTID settings at the replication source\.

-For more information about parameter groups, see [Working with DB Parameter Groups and DB Cluster Parameter Groups](USER_WorkingWithParamGroups.md)\.
+For more information about parameter groups, see [Working with DB parameter groups and DB cluster parameter groups](USER_WorkingWithParamGroups.md)\.

-## Configuring GTID\-Based Replication for an Aurora MySQL Cluster<a name="mysql-replication-gtid.configuring-aurora"></a>
+## Configuring GTID\-based replication for an Aurora MySQL cluster<a name="mysql-replication-gtid.configuring-aurora"></a>

 When GTID\-based replication is enabled for an Aurora MySQL DB cluster, the GTID settings apply to both inbound and outbound binlog replication\.